andersonbosa/khathuram-csv-search-upload/README.md

 # csv-search-upload

-> Repository for educational purposes without active maintenance.
+* Repository for educational purposes without active maintenance.
 * Fantasy name generated with [donjon](https://donjon.bin.sh/fantasy/name/#type=set)

+## Summary

+The aim of this assessment is to assess your abilities in both Backend and Frontend development.
+You must create a website that permits the loading of a preformatted CSV file by users.
+This data should then be displayed as cards on the site, which the user can filter.

 ## Demo